Leighche/TheTVA/README.md

 ### Pomodoro Timer Feature
 Improve focus and productivity with our Pomodoro timer.
 Schedule regular breaks to maintain a healthy work system and avoid burnout

+### Study Buddy
+Need extra motivation to stay productive?
+Our Study Buddy feature rewards you when you complete your goals, encouraging you to stay on track and reach new heights in your productivity journey.

 ## 🔵 Installation and Setup
 1. Download and install the Miss Minutes app from the Google Play Store.